Bob Chatt: Aston Villa

 The final on 20 April 1895 was played for the first time at Crystal Palace, which was to host the finals for the next twenty years.
-The weather for the final was described as "a beautiful spring day", and consequently the crowd and press were still coming into the ground when the game kicked off.
+The weather for the final was described as "a beautiful spring day".
+Consequently, the crowd and press were still coming into the ground when the game kicked off.
 From the kick-off, John Devey, the Villa centre-forward, swung the ball out to his inside-left, Dennis Hodgetts.
-Hodgetts' long cross-pass found Charlie Athersmith on the right, and his centre fell to Chatt who sent the ball goalwards on a half volley.
-Albion's keeper Joe Reader was only able to get his fingers to the shot, and turned the ball across the goal mouth and, after a goalmouth scramble involving Devey and Albion defender Jack Horton, the ball was turned into the net.
+Hodgetts' long cross-pass found Charlie Athersmith on the right.
+His centre fell to Chatt, who sent the ball goalwards on a half-volley.
+Albion's keeper Joe Reader was only able to get his fingers to the shot and turned the ball across the goal mouth and, after a goalmouth scramble involving Devey and Albion defender Jack Horton, the ball was turned into the net.
 There are no accurate timings for the goal and different reports time it at between 30 and 39 seconds.
 At the time, many of the crowd and press missed the goal as they were still taking their seats, and the press reports indicated that Chatt had scored.
 According to Ward & Griffin in their "Essential History of Aston Villa" however, "after the game, the Villa players confirmed that John Devey had netted after Chatt's shot had been blocked straight into the latter's path and had ricocheted off his knee."
 Despite this claim, The Football Association still credit the goal to Chatt as having been scored on thirty seconds.
 Chatt's record stood for 114 years until beaten by Louis Saha's effort for Everton after 25 seconds in 2009.

-Despite pressure from the Albion forwards, especially from Billy Bassett, Villa were able to hold on to their lead until half-time.
-In the second half, Villa began to press forward again with Chatt and Devey forcing excellent saves from Joe Reader.
-Neither side was able to add to the score and Villa won the cup for the second time.
+Despite pressure from the Albion forwards, especially from Billy Bassett, Villa held on to their lead until half-time.
+In the second half, Villa began to press forward again, with Chatt and Devey forcing excellent saves from Joe Reader.
+Neither side was able to add to the score, and Villa won the cup for the second time.

-For the 1895–96 season, Chatt was moved back to centre-half to accommodate Johnny Campbell who had arrived from Celtic during the summer.
-The season started badly for Villa when they lost the FA Cup - literally.
-On 11 September the trophy was on display in a football outfitter's window when the shop was broken into and the trophy, together with some cash, was taken.
-The trophy was never recovered and Villa were fined £25 by the Football Association.
+For the 1895–96 season, Chatt was moved back to centre-half to accommodate Johnny Campbell who had arrived from Celtic during the summer and the season started badly for Villa when they lost the FA Cup trophy.
+On 11 September, the trophy was on display in a football outfitter's window when the shop was broken into, and the trophy and some cash were taken.
+The trophy was never recovered, and Villa were fined £25 by the Football Association.
 On the pitch, Chatt made 17 appearances in the league, as Villa took the title by four points over Derby County with Campbell top-scorer on 26 goals.
 As Philip Gibbons pointed out in "Association Football in Victorian England": "Aston Villa had twice won the League Championship, as well as the FA Cup, during the three previous seasons, with a team generally acknowledged as the finest in the land."